 In this writing intensive course, students learn about the history and sociology of urbanization in the United States and across the globe, and they undertake their own urban research projects to better understand implications of urbanization in the cities they live in.
 Weekly topics include suburbanization, segregation, gentrification, and globalization.

 This course is often the first place that students learn about sociological thinking and methods, and the version that I’ve developed focuses on intersectionality, social stratification, and the ways that structural and geographic locations intersect to shape social outcomes.
 The course also focuses on teaching students to be informed consumers of social science and shows students the various ways that sociological perspectives inform the current events and pressing social issues they care about.

 This course provides an introduction to gender and women’s studies from an historical and sociological perspective.
 After introducing students to major concepts and theories in gender and sexuality studies, we spend four weeks reading and discussing the history and waves of feminism in the United States.
 Students also learn about the ways that major institutions in American society are gendered, including media, education, family, and religion.

-I will be teaching this course in Fall 2019.
+I will be teaching this course in Spring 2020.
 I am still developing the syllabus, but stay tuned for more details!